keywordsalad/thisfieldwas.green/site/_posts/2022-03-15-embracing-nondeterminism-part-1.md

 Unknown quantities along measurable dimensions arise in functions returning types such as lists, potentially `null` references, or validation results.
 These outputs have unknown length, presence, and validity respectively, and require specific handling for undesirable cases. _Even pure functions produce results having unknown quantities._

-* A simple example is a function `toBits : Int => List[Boolean]` where the known quantity of `Boolean` bits returned requires specific knowledge of the input argument.
+* A simple example is a function `toBits: Int => List[Boolean]` where the known quantity of `Boolean` bits returned requires specific knowledge of the input argument.
 * Hashmap lookups may or may not return a value associated to a given key.
 Unless you have specific knowledge of the key used to lookup a value, you don't have any guarantee whether the value actually exists.

-Both of these operations are pure functions and are deterministic, but their results are contextualized by length and presence.
+Both of these operations are pure functions and are deterministic, but their results are _contextualized_ by length and presence.
 Any unknown quantity along some measurable dimension requires specific handling in code.
-This means that in addition to writing code that handles the desired case of an operation, code must be specifically written for each dimension that exhibits unknown quantities.
+This means that in addition to writing code that handles a _desired output case_ of an operation, code must be specifically written for each dimension that exhibits unknown quantities.

-Side effects as **implicit output** include **faults** such as the _divide by zero_ error and thrown exceptions.
+Side effects as _implicit output_ include **faults** such as the _divide by zero_ error and thrown exceptions.
 They impose an additional layer of protection to prevent or recover from them.
-Exceptions are fully nondeterministic as there is no single input that guarantees that an exception will never be thrown, as some side effect as an **implicit input** may influence the outcome.
+Exceptions are fully nondeterministic as there is no single input that guarantees that an exception will never be thrown, as some side effect as an implicit input may influence the outcome.

 > In contrast with most faults, a _divide by zero_ error only occurs if the input divisor is `0`.
 The additional check for `0` that division sometimes requires is not considered complexity in practice.
 >
 > Running out of memory will throw an exception even in pure functions.
 Exceptions are truly nondeterministic and you must choose when and how to handle their cases.
 Hopefully you know ahead of time where you will need to do so.

-In addition to being side effects, exceptions may be reasoned about as a _dimension of success or failure_ in an operation.
+In addition to being side effects as implicit output, exceptions may be reasoned about as a _dimension of success or failure_ in an operation.
 This quantity is unknowable ahead of time and highly dependent upon implicit input.

 Concurrency and asynchronous operations are driven entirely by side effects.
-Asynchronous operations have an unknown temporal quantity that imposes costly specific handling, as execution must wait for operations to complete.
+Asynchronous operations have an _unknown temporal quantity_ that imposes costly specific handling, as execution must wait for operations to complete.
 Support for asynchronous operations requires runtimes to manage limited computing resources and scheduling of tasks, forming an entire system within a program.

 #### Relating nondeterminism and unknown quantities

-Side effects enable nondeterminism which influences unknown quantities in the results of operations.
-Undesired cases along dimensions such as length, presence, validity, success, and time require specific handling in addition to the code to handle the desired output case of operations.
-This specific handling creates complexity and draws engineering focus away from business logic.
-Yet side effects drive the business value of programs in the real world, which requires that we embrace nondeterminism and unknown quantities.
+Side effects enable nondeterminism which influences unknown quantities in the results of operations. _Undesired output cases_ along dimensions such as length, presence, validity, success, and time require specific handling in addition to the code to handle the _desired output cases_ of operations. _This specific handling creates complexity and draws engineering focus away from business logic._ Yet side effects drive the business value of programs in the real world, which requires that we embrace nondeterminism and unknown quantities.

 _How might complexity in programs be reduced if they must also be driven by side effects?_

 ### Implied complexity

-Given a function `f : A => B` and another `g : B => C`: a third function `h : A => C` may be composed of `h = g ∘ f` or _h is g after f_.
-Programs may be modeled as a function `program : Input => Output`, where `program` is composed of innumerable smaller functions, together in concert building the necessary mappings to generate the desired program output.
+Given a function `f: A => B` and another `g: B => C`: a third function `h: A => C` may be composed of `h = g ∘ f` or _h is g after f_.
+Programs may be modeled as a function `program: Input => Output`, where `program` is composed of innumerable smaller functions, together in concert building the necessary mappings to generate the desired program output.
 However composition is not so simple in programs as the results of some operations may not produce the desired input for subsequent operations.

-Functions in real world programs must internally interact with implicit inputs and outputs _not present_ in the program's signature of `program : Input => Output`.
+Functions in real world programs must internally interact with implicit inputs and outputs _not present_ in the program's signature of `program: Input => Output`.
 An employee payroll system for example must make database queries and integrate with banks.
 These implicit inputs and outputs have **effects** which determine how their associated functions produce their desired outputs.
-For example, database queries return nondeterministic responses of unknown length and an error might occur when performing a direct deposit. _These effects determine how and whether payday is successfully produced._
+For example, database queries return nondeterministic responses of _unknown length_ and _an error might occur_ when performing a direct deposit. _These effects determine how and whether payday is successfully produced._

-Errors and unknown quantities as **effects** of these operations are opaque in functions modeled as simple input to output, as in `getEmployee : Int => Employee`.
+Errors and unknown quantities as _effects_ of these operations are opaque in functions modeled as simple input to output, as in `getEmployee: Int => Employee`.
 The signature of this function requires _[tacit knowledge][]_ of what effects may determine how an `Employee` is produced from it.
 For example:

 1. An associated `Employee` may not be found.
 2. The returned `Employee` may change between applications of the same `Int` employee ID.
 3. The database or network may fault and the function generates an exception that must be handled.

 You might be thinking that these cases are a given when working with database code, but that knowledge only comes with experience.
-These cases are **effects** which describe the circumstances under which an `Employee` may be produced and can be modeled accordingly as part of the typed API of `getEmployee`.
-I will soon explain how this modeling works; first we will consider how to characterize complexity.
+These cases are _effects_ which describe the circumstances under which an `Employee` may be produced and can be modeled accordingly as part of the typed API of `getEmployee`.
+Capturing these effects might look like `getEmployee: Int => Probably[Employee]`.
+I will soon explain how this modeling works; first we will consider how to characterize the complexity which defines effects.

 ### Operations producing undesired cases

-Can you think of some program operations that produce undesired cases in addition to their desired output?
+Can you think of some program operations that produce undesired output cases in addition to their desired output cases?
 How might these cases cause code to become complex?

 :::{.wide-list-items}
 * When a program starts, it may **read configuration** from the environment, a database, or files.
 Reading configuration values may be blocking or asynchronous, and some configuration keys may not have associated values.